-If you are more interested in nightlife and bars, you'll find plenty in Stockholm.
-Party lovers should not miss a chilly bar made of ice inside Hotel C Stockholm, called ICEBAR, where your drink is also in a glass composed of ice—bring your warm clothes since the temperature inside is 23 degrees Fahrenheit (-5°Celsius).
-Or head to Fasching, a jazz club with new and known international artists, along with a restaurant.
+If you are interested in nightlife and bars, you'll find plenty in Stockholm.
+Party lovers should not miss a chilly bar made of ice inside Hotel C Stockholm, called ICEBAR Stockholm, where your drink is also in a glass composed of ice—bring your warm clothes since the temperature inside is 19 degrees Fahrenheit (-5 degrees Celsius).
+ICEBAR Stockholm loans a thermo-cape and a pair of gloves to each visitor.

 Nordic animals such as moose, wolves, and seals call Skansen home.
 There is also a Children’s Zoo with small domestic animals such as cats and rabbits.
 For a separate admission fee, guests can experience the Skansen Aquarium (and the World of Monkeys), which features fish, crocodiles, lizards, snakes, and dozens of other exotic species.

 Södermalm, an island in the middle of Stockholm, is a fun way to spend a day.
 Tantolunden is a good park for relaxing with a picnic, swimming, or playing frisbee golf in the summer.
 Nearby, the blocks south of the street Folkungagatan, referred to as "SoFo," are full of unique music, clothing, and other shops, as well as restaurants and cafés.

 Fotografiska, one of the world’s largest contemporary photography hubs, has a souvenir shop and a plant-based restaurant.
 Södra Teatern, the 19th-century theater with live music and DJ performances, is another must; the venue also offers great city views.